teambit/bit/README.md

 │       └── index.js
 ├── favicon.ico
 └── index.js
 4 directories, 13 files
 ```

-To isolate and track these directories as reusable components, lets use the `bit add` command.
+To command Bit to start tracking these UI components, use the `bit add` command.
 This command also accepts a glob pattern, so you can track multiple components at once.

 In this case, we have 3 components in the "components" directory.
 Let's track all of them.

-We'll also use the `bit tag` command to lock component versions and dependencies in place.
+We'll also use the `bit tag` command to lock component **versions** and **dependencies** in place (note that Bit uses **automatic dependency definition** to make sharing faster).
 ```sh
 bit add components/*
 bit tag --all
 ```

-Now, let's share these components to the Scope we created on the Bit community hub.
+Now, let's share these components to the Scope we created.
 ```
 bit export {{owner}}.{{scope}}
 ```
 That's it.

-Once done, you will see your components individually available here in this Scope.
-Browse and take a look.
+Once done, you can discovered the components you just shared on your Scope (example).
 For additional usage examples [click here]({{docs}}/usage.html#adding-component).

-As an example, here is a [React app repo](https://github.com/itaymendel/movie-app) and a [matching Scope](https://bitsrc.io/bit/movie-app), where its different components are shared.

 #### You can also create an empty component